ghorbani-ali/kubernetes-the-hard-way-single-node-amd64/README.md

-# Kubernetes The Hard Way
+# Kubernetes The Hard Way - Single Node

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for someone looking for a fully automated tool to bring up a Kubernetes cluster.
 Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.